jacoblee93/personallm/README.md

 ![](/static/img/quotas.png)

-Enter a value (I used `5`), and submit a request.
-While the prompt claims it may take a few days for the request to process, mine did almost immediately.
+Enter a value (e.g. `5`), and submit a request.
+Google claims that increase requests may take a few days to process, but you may receive an approval email almost immediately in practice.

 Finally, you will need to set up proper IAM permissions for your project.
 Navigate to [this page](https://console.cloud.google.com/projectselector2/iam-admin/iam) and select your project, then press `Grant Access`.
 In the resulting modal, paste the following permissions into the filter window and add them one by one to the principal: